anjalidk/concurrency/README.md

 leap_year.c
 -----------

-2 threads, with each printing either leap or non-leap.
+2 concurrent threads, with each printing either leap or non-leap.